STUDY JAPANESE ONLINE WITH NATIVES HERE

 Ninokyua used for dry skin, red bumps, itchiness, irritated skin and other symptoms of those with sensitive skin.
 These symptoms can be found in the arms and legs and cause an uncomfortable feeling.

-The BB chocolate helps with hormonal issues that can be common especially in women.
-O BB chocolate they are pills that have vitamins and fight acne and even canker sores from the inside out.
+The Chocola BB assists with hormonal issues that can be common, especially in women.
+The Chocola BB are tablets that contain vitamins and combat acne and even canker sores, addressing problems from the inside out.

 Bo-koren helps relieve the typical pain of a urinary tract infection, decreases that feeling of going to the bathroom and helps to eliminate the bacteria that causes the infection.